 - Unobstructed vision

 - Replacements not widely available

-Jackson Safety Ultra-Lightweight is a Chinese product that makes it hard to find some replacement parts.
-However, all in all, this medium-priced helmet is still worth buying because of its performance.
+Antra AH7-860-0000 is hard to find some replacement parts, however, all in all, this medium-priced helmet is still worth buying because of its performance.

 |Dimensions||28 x 27 x 31 cm|